Understanding the relativistic overdensity of galaxy surveys

-These parameters dictate the contributions from the magnified (flux-dependent) and the unmagnified (volume-dependent) parts, respectively, of the relativistic overdensity; thereby regulating the amplitude of the observed (total) power spectrum.
-Evidently, contrary to previous analyses, the magnified and the unmagnified parts of the relativistic overdensity, in a generic survey, do not merely add; they are scaled down by $e_{_{\cal F}}$ and by $e_{_{\cal V}}$, respectively.
+These parameters dictate the contributions from the ``magnified'' (flux-dependent) and the ``unmagnified'' (volume-dependent) parts, respectively, of the total observed overdensity.
+The calculations show that, contrary to previous analyses, the magnified and the unmagnified components of the total observed overdensity of a generic survey do not merely add: they are scaled by$\epsilon^2_{\cal F}$ and $\epsilon^2_{\cal V}$.

-For small positive magnification bias ${\cal Q} \,{\ll}\, 10$, the magnification effect remains mostly sub-dominant at low redshifts $z \,{<}\, 1$; however, this effect gradually becomes dominant on horizon scales, at high redshifts $z \,{\gtrsim}\, 1$.
-Moreover, for small positive magnification bias, the relativistic effects on horizon scales may be lower than previously predicted (in the literature) in the observed power spectrum.
-In other words, if these new parameters are not taken into account---i.e.~if they are each set to unity, $e_{_{\cal V}} \,{=}\, 1 \,{=}\, e_{_{\cal F}}$---this could lead to a false boost of the horizon-scale power, and hence an overestimation of the relativistic effects, in the observed galaxy power spectrum.
-Nevertheless, the results showed a gradual growth of the relativistic effects on horizon scales, for increasing redshift (as already known); the magnification effect also becoming prominent at higher $z$.
-(A negative magnification bias gives mostly the reverse of the scenario for a positive bias.)

-In general, for a generic survey, the parameters $e_{_{\cal V}}$ and $e_{_{\cal F}}$ can alter the predictions of galaxy clustering on all scales, and consequently, the effect of the relativistic corrections on horizon scales.
-However, care must be taken to use the relativistic overdensity appropriately, e.g. when considering pure number-count surveys ($e_{_{\cal V}} \,{=}\, 1$, $e_{_{\cal F}} \,{=}\, 0$) or pure magnification surveys ($e_{_{\cal V}} \,{=}\, 0$, $e_{_{\cal F}} \,{=}\, 1$).
-The proper underlying conditions and/or regimes of approximation need to be observed.